intel/yarpgen/README.rst

 Compiler bugs found by YARP Generator
 -------------------------------------

 ``yarpgen`` managed to find more than 140 bugs in gcc and clang and a comparable number of bugs in proprietary compilers.
-For the list of the bugs in gcc and clang see bugs.txt.
+For the list of the bugs in gcc and clang see bugs.rst.

-If you have used ``yarpgen`` to find bugs in open source compilers, please update bugs.txt.
-We are aslo excited to hear about your experience using it with proprietary compilers and other tools you might want to validate.
+If you have used ``yarpgen`` to find bugs in open source compilers, please update bugs.rst.
+We are also excited to hear about your experience using it with proprietary compilers and other tools you might want to validate.

 Building and running
 --------------------